snowplow-archive/snowplow.github.com/_posts/2016-05-13-introducing-snowplow-aws-lambda-source.md

 The Snowplow AWS Lambda source is available on XXX.

 Deploying and configuring an AWS Lambda function is still relatively involved - you'll find a [setup guide] [lambda-source-docs] on the Snowplow wiki.
-This guide introduces an interactive script, `install.sh`, to take you through the process.
+This guide introduces an interactive script, `install.bash`, to take you through the process.

 <h2 id="roadmap">4.
 Roadmap for Snowplow AWS Lambda source</h2>